-The fact is, however, that it is not only for real, but serves as the key that unlocks even some of the simplest aspects of modern Chemistry.
+The fact is, however, that the observed behavior of electrons in atoms and of the interaction of light with matter can only be understood in terms of quanta.
+The quantum view of the world of the tiny serves as the key that unlocks even some of the most fundamental aspects of modern Chemistry.
 Our goal in this lesson is to introduce you to this new reality, and to provide you with a conceptual understanding of it that will make Chemistry a more meaningful part of your own personal world.

 Near the end of the nineteenth century, the enormous success of the recently developed kinetic molecular theory of gases had dispelled most doubts about the atomic nature of matter; the material world was seen to consist of particles that had distinct masses and sizes, and which moved in trajectories just as definite as those of billiard balls.